Arnold Birckmann

 I anez Vajkard Valvasor published his copy of Holbein's dance of death in 1682.

-Valvasor seems to be ever fonder of Birckmann than Hollar was.
+Valvasor seems to be even fonder of Birckmann than Hollar was.
 Hollar had chosen to copy some of the pictures (e.g. The Creation) from Holbein, but even in these cases, Valvasor prefers Birckmann to Holbein.

 Do we know if Valvasor has even looked at Holbein's original woodcuts?
 Well, Valvasor's picture of the Expulsion doesn't look like Birckmann, but then again it's not a close copy of Holbein either.